In rare rebuke, Chief Justice Roberts slams Schumer for 'threatening' comments

 "I want to tell you Gorsuch, I want to tell you Kavanaugh, you have released the whirlwind and you will pay the price,” Schumer said.

-In a highly unusual written statement issued late Wednesday, Roberts said "statements of this sort from the highest levels of government are not only appropriate, they are dangerous."
+In a highly unusual written statement issued late Wednesday, Roberts said "statements of this sort from the highest levels of government are not only inappropriate, they are dangerous."

 "All members of the Court will continue to do their job, without fear or favor, from whatever quarter," Roberts said.